Curriculum

 Program Level Student Learning Outcomes

-• Assess the role of organized efforts to influence health policy formulation, cost and anticipated outcomes, trends, and the contributions of technology, research and societal values on our evolving healthcare delivery system.
+• Assess the role of organized efforts in shaping health policy, and evaluate how technology, research, and societal values influence the evolving U.S. healthcare delivery system.

-• Describe how laws, regulations and policies control healthcare delivery and assess the relationship between cost, access and quality in healthcare.
+• Describe the regulatory framework governing healthcare delivery, and analyze the interrelationship between cost, access, and quality in healthcare.

-• Identify and evaluate the role of information systems and analytics that are prevalent in healthcare organizations; apply analytical tools for continuous improvement.
+• Identify and evaluate the various types of information systems commonly used in healthcare organizations.

 Competency-Based Curriculum